-Before you can create certificates, you must enable certificates for your course.
+Before you can create certificates, you must ensure web certificates are enabled for your course.
+Web certificates are enabled by default for new courses, however older courses may need to have them enabled.

 - 1. From the Settings menu, select Advanced Settings. - 2.
-In the Certificate Web/HTML View Enabled field, enter true. - 3.
+Click Show Deprecated Settings. - 3.
+In the Certificate Web/HTML View Enabled field, enter true. - 4.
 At the bottom of the page, select Save Changes.